vivekpatel99/brain-tumor-detection-transfer-learning/readme.md

     2. Phase 2-Training only for classification head (freezing all layers except classification=
     3. Phase 3-Training classification head + Regression head (with 150 trainable layers)

-## 🔭 Future Improvements

-*   **Loss Minimization:** Further reduce the loss to below `0.001` through:
-    *   **Hyperparameter Tuning:** Experiment with different learning rates, optimizers, and regularization techniques.
-    *   **Data Processing Pipeline Optimization:** Improve the efficiency and effectiveness of the `tf.data.Dataset` pipeline.
-*   **Failure Case Analysis:** Investigate the model's failure cases to identify patterns and areas for improvement.
-*   **Model Ensembling:** Combine multiple models to improve overall performance and robustness.
-*   **Advanced Data Augmentation:** Explore more sophisticated augmentation techniques.
-*   **Transfer Learning:** Experiment with different pre-trained models.

 ## 📚 References